On The Issues

 Protect Our Highest Quality of Life

-We are fortunate to live in one of the most beautiful communities in the country.
-We have an obligation to preserve the natural beauty of our region and champion policies and protections that ensure we are good stewards of our environment.
-In Olympia, I passed two important pieces of legislation to do just that.
-My bill to protect our threatened honeybee colonies and preserve pollen-rich food sources received almost unanimous support.
+We are fortunate to live in one of the most beautiful places in the country and we have an obligation to preserve the natural beauty of our region and champion policies and protections that ensure we are good stewards of our environment.
+In Olympia, I have worked tirelessly to reduce the impacts of oil transportation through our state and will continue to protect Puget Sound and our fragile Orca population.

 Fuel Our Local Economy and Create Jobs

 Snohomish County is not only a great place to live, but a great place to do business.
-This session, my legislation to provide funds for Washington business owners to replace outdated or leaking petroleum storage tanks received unanimous support.
-The bill, which allows the state Petroleum Liability Insurance Agency (PLIA) to provide grants and loans to replace these expensive upgrades, will ensure businesses aren’t forced out of business.
-I am also proud of legislation to support the success of our distilleries.
+This session, I continued my work to provide funds for Washington business owners to replace outdated or leaking petroleum storage tanks.
+These pieces of legislation allow the state Petroleum Liability Insurance Agency (PLIA) to provide grants and loans to replace these expensive upgrades, and will ensure businesses aren’t forced to close.
+I am also proud of legislation to support the success of our local distilleries.

 In Olympia, I will continue to support legislation that invests in workforce development, worker retraining programs through local colleges and universities, and new apprenticeship programs so we can provide the skilled workforce that employers need.
 I will always be an ally of working families and will work to make the state a great place to do business.